alexchwong/NxtIRFgalaxy/README.md

 To set up a path where users can dump files to a folder to be used in Galaxy:
 * ftp_upload_dir: /path/to/shared_folder
+* ftp_upload_site: sftp://user_name@192.168.190.190 (set this to the FTP site that users use to upload files from local to server)
 * ftp_upload_dir_identifier: username

 Users can create subfolders named by their username.
 Files placed in this folder can be accessed via "FTP"